 In light of a year-long rebrand project that was about to launch, constraints and systemic stresses on the Team were becoming apparent as they struggled with inefficient workflow processes, frequent bottlenecks when bandwidth was not sufficient, and the lack of a clear collaborative framework.

 Meet Dr. Luova Dahl, the leading simulated expert on creativity.
-Okay, so she might not be a real doctor, or even a real person, but this chatbot we created at Format can analyze the source of a person’s creativity in just 4 questions.
+The project team developed this chatbot to analyze the source of a person’s creativity in just 4 questions.

-The tongue-in-cheek campaign insists creatives do things better than everyone else.
-The witty commercials played on this theme with colourful characters that poke fun at the all-too-familiar truism that creatives think they’re better than everyone else while simultaneously applauding them by paying homage to the multi-faceted nature of their talents.
+The tongue-in-cheek campaign insists creatives do things better than everyone else, poking fun at the all-too-familiar truism that creatives think they’re better than everyone else while simultaneously applauding them for their talents.

 Dr. Dahl was our capstone of a +100k rebrand campaign entitled “Few Can Do What You Do”, which included PR, 6 commercials, 25 landing pages, and 400 banner ads targeting 5 main creative professions: illustrators, photographers, designers, artists, and fashion professionals.